RomeoKilo125/concentration/README.md

 # concentration
-A shuffled deck of cards, how many can you click without repeats?
+Shuffled cards, how many can you click without repeats?